mcohen01/node-quickbooks/README.md

 <a name="getAttachable" />
 #### getAttachable(id, callback)

-Retrieves the Attachable from Quickbooks
+Retrieves the Attachable from QuickBooks

 __Arguments__